Daud79/SpecFlowProject/README.md

 Below I've noted some difficulties/challenges in doing so, as well as potential improvements given more time.

+P.S.
+I've included a copy of the HTML report I generated using SpecFlow Living Doc for you to review at your leisure.

 ## Difficulties/Challenges

 I don't use C#/Selenium/SpecFlow day-to-day, so I found most of the difficulty being in the setup of the framework, and remembering how to best go about implementing certain things.